BryceLuna/commercials_project/README.md

 ![Image](/images/show_commercials.jpg)

-Could you pick out which are commercials and which are television shows?
+Could you pick out which images are commercials and which are television shows?
+The sequence alternates commercial-show starting with an image of a commercial on the left.

-## CNN Model
+## Convolutional Neural Network Model
-TBD
+Why use a CNN for this task instead of a vector or tree based method?
+CNNs are the most flexible tool for image recognition.
+They exhibit properties such as translational invariance that make them well suited for this classification task.

 ### Training
-TBD
+The training of the model was accomplished with Keras and Theano on an AWS GPU instance.

 ### Architecture
-TBD

 ### Results
 TBD
 ## Next Steps
 - Experiment with optical flow
 - Experiment with transfer learning
+- Segment images
+- Transition to tensor flow (distributed training)